 - Dare I say first impressions, an entrance lacking in authority and characterised by nerves doesn’t build gravitas.

 - Use body language to alternate between authority and approachability.
 These two interspersed as appropriate will create both credibility and connection with your audience.

 - Clearly communicate your thoughts, remember what you are saying may be new material and thinking for the audience.
 Your choice of language and how you use your voice are pivotal to winning and keeping their attention.

 - Remember to think!
 Pauses are not bad, when managed well they allow the audience time to think, as well as you.

 - If you can’t tell how an audience is responding to what you are saying (interested, bored, annoyed, enthused), ask a question.

 - Take the audience on a journey with you and most of all, listen thoroughly to their comments and questions.

 Before starting to think about these in any depth for yourself, consider those around you that you think have gravitas.
 What is it that makes the difference?
 There are many factors that contribute so whilst there should be some (if not all) of the 7 above, there are likely to be others too!

-If you’d like some help having greater professional presence and making more of a professional impact, I work with individuals 1-2-1.
+If you’d like some help having greater professional presence and improving your personal impact, I work with individuals 1-2-1.
 These sessions are entirely tailored to what development will help you progress; both the areas you identify and areas I identify.
 After all, how you feel about yourself will affect what is communicated externally.
-Message me if you want to have an initial conversation to see if I can help you and find out more about how I work with you in a 1-2-1 session.
+Message me if you would like to arrange a no obligation Career Booster call to see if I can help you.

 Image courtesy of: freeimages.com/sofamonkez